5 Awesome Jobs the Pūkaha Volunteers Love

 What do you think?

 Being a volunteer isn’t for everyone, which is why our volunteer coordinator Kerri makes sure she matches the right person for each task.
-And this list isn’t even slightly comprehensive – we’ve missed out all the other possible perks like eel feeding, helping with health checks, going on a kiwi release, taking part in bird counts …
+And this list isn’t even slightly comprehensive – we’ve missed out all the other possible perks like eel feeding, taking part in bird counts …

 For a closer look at interning at Pūkaha, meet our newest volunteer Eve here.